zigbeefordomoticz/Domoticz-Zigbee/readme.md

 - Select a name for your hardware (here it's zigate)
 - Select your model (USB or Wifi)
-  - if Wifi enter IP of your Zigate, keep port to 9999 (not possible to change this on the zigate yet)
+  - if Wifi, enter IP of your Zigate, keep port to 9999 (not possible to change this on the zigate yet)
   - if USB, select your device port (always /dev/ttyUSBx under linux, COMx for Windows)
 - Select ZigBee channel (by default it's set to 11, but if you have pluzzy device, ou need to set it to 19, see [zigate.fr](zigate.fr) for more information)
-- Set Permit join time, between 0 and 255 to Permit join devices on plugin or Domoticz start
+- Set 'Permit join time on start' between 0 and 255 to permit join devices on plugin or Domoticz start
-- Set Erase Persistent Data to true if you want to clean Zigate memory (devices know list in zigate)
+- Set 'Erase Persistent Data' to true if you want to clean Zigate memory (devices know list in zigate)
-- Set Debug to true if you have trouble
+- Set 'Debug' to 'True' if you have trouble

-## How it's work
+## How it works

 Your Device need to send a device announce while zigate is in permit join mode.